 Finance & Stock Market learnings

-Read educational articles online from Zerodha Varsity, Upstox, Groww, Smallcase followed folks on Youtube/Twitter/WebArticles, etc., and wrote below notes.
+Read educational articles online from Zerodha Varsity, Upstox, Groww, Smallcase followed folks on Youtube/Twitter/WebArticles, asked doubts to GPT etc., and wrote below notes.

 In this article I will write about my learnings around indian stock market, fundamental & technical analysis of stocks, etc., which I have been doing for some months.
 Although, work keeps me busy, I try my best to keep track of the markets and rotate my finances whenever necessary.